Fishing Report

 • COLORADO RIVER

-With the warmer weather as of late, the lower Colorado has opened up again and is fishing quite well.
-It is now floatable again, from 2 rivers all the way to Silt.
+With the warmer weather as of late, the lower Colorado has opened up again and is fishing quite well

 Nymphing is still the best bet, but you can also work a streamer slow near the bottom.